-october 2022 interactive exhibition at julia deckman studios showcasing a collection inspired to raise awareness about the lack of mental health and addiction resources in south carolina and across the nation.
+a solo exhibition 2022 - @ julia deckman studios - a collection created to raise awareness regarding the lack of mental health and addiction resources in south carolina and across the nation.

-may 2022 (mental health awareness month) a month long exhibit featuring a collection of works focusing on the correlation between trauma and substance use. we fundraised for the Charleston Chapter of Oxford House Non-Profit, an organization Taylor worked for and opened 8 sober living homes in the low country as an oxford house outreach.
+a month-long solo exhibition in may 2022 - @ the grand bohemian hotel gallery - a collection of works focusing on the correlation between trauma and substance use. we fundraised for Oxford House Non-Profit, an organization Taylor worked for and opened 8 sober living homes in the low country as an oxford house outreach.